Complete type amalgamation for non-standard finite groups: Introduction

-In classical stability theory, and more generally, in a group $G$ definable in a simple theory, Hrushovski's stabilizer of a generic type over an elementary substructure $M$ is the connected component $\GO M$, that is, the smallest type-definable subgroup over $M$ of bounded index (bounded with respect to the saturation of the ambient universal model).
-Types in $\GO M$ are called $\emph{principal types}$.
+In classical geometric model theory, and more generally, in a group $G$ definable in a simple theory, Hrushovski's stabilizer of a generic type over an elementary substructure $M$ is the connected component $\GO M$, that is, the smallest type-definable subgroup over $M$ of bounded index (bounded with respect to the saturation of the ambient universal model).
+Generic types in $\GO M$ are called $\emph{principal types}$.
 If the theory is stable, there is a unique principal type, but this need not be the case for simple theories.
-However, Pillay, Scanlon and Wagner noticed \cite[Proposition 2.2]{PSW98} that, given three principal types $p$, $q$ and $r$ over $M$, there are independent realizations $a$ of $p$ and $b$ of $q$ over $M$ such that $ab$ realizes $r$.
-The main ingredient in their proof is a clever application of $3$-complete amalgamation (also known as the independence theorem) over the elementary substructure $M$.
+However, Pillay, Scanlon and Wagner noticed in \cite[Proposition 2.2]{PSW98} that for every three principal types $p$, $q$ and $r$ in a simple theory over an elementary substructure $M$, there are independent realizations $a$ of $p$ and $b$ of $q$ over $M$ such that $a\cdot b$ realizes $r$.
+The main ingredient in their proof is a clever application of $3$-complete amalgamation (also known as \emph{the independence theorem}) over the elementary substructure $M$.
 For the purpose of the present work, we shall not define what a general complete amalgamation problem is, but a variation of it, restricting the problem to conditions given by products with respect to the underlying group law: \begin{question} Fix a natural number $n\geq 2$.
-For each non-empty subset $F$ of $\{1,\ldots, n\}$, let $p_F$ be a principal type over the elementary substructure $M$.
-Can we find (under suitable conditions) an independent (that is, weakly random) tuple $(a_1,\ldots, a_n)$ of $G^n$ such that for all $\emptyset\neq F\subseteq\{1,\ldots, n\}$, the element $a_F$ realizes $p_F$, where $a_F$ stands for the product of all $a_i$, with $i$ in $F$, written with the indices in increasing order? \end{question} The above formulation resonates with \cite[Theorem 5.3]{GT08} for quasirandom groups and agrees for $n=2$ with the aforementioned result of Pillay, Scanlon and Wagner.
+For each non-empty subset $F$ of $\{1,\ldots, n\}$, let $p_F$ be a principal generic (that is, weakly random) type over the elementary substructure $M$.
+Can we find (under suitable conditions) an independent (weakly random) tuple $(a_1,\ldots, a_n)$ of $G^n$ such that for all $\emptyset\neq F\subseteq\{1,\ldots, n\}$, the element $a_F$ realizes $p_F$, where $a_F$ stands for the product of all $a_i$, with $i$ in $F$, written with the indices in increasing order? \end{question} The above formulation resonates with \cite[Theorem 5.3]{GT08} for quasirandom groups and agrees for $n=2$ with the aforementioned result of Pillay, Scanlon and Wagner.